darumatic/apigee-cli/README.rst

                             Note: This API is supported for Apigee Edge for the Public Cloud only.
 Lists keys in a KeyValueMap scoped to an environment.
-KVM names are case sensitive.
+KVM names are case sensitive. push (push-keyvaluemap)
+                            Magically Push KeyValueMap to Apigee.
+This will create KeyValueMap/entries if they do not exist, update existing KeyValueMap/entries, and delete entries on
+                            Apigee that are not present in the request body.

     optional arguments:
       -h, --help            show this help message and exit